Disclosure: This post may contain affiliate links. Please read my privacy policy.

 Step 2: Melt the chocolate

-Next you’ll mix the dairy-free chocolate with the melted coconut oil.
+Mix the dairy-free chocolate with the melted coconut oil.
 Then you’ll heat it in the microwave. ( I like using the microwave because it is faster)

+It’s important to do this in 30 second intervals, however, so that the chocolate doesn’t burn.
 After each interval, mix the chocolate together.
 Mine was totally melted after 1 minute total in the microwave.

-Step 3: Mix everything together
+Step 3: Mix everything together.

 Next, you add your egg, egg yolk, and maple syrup to the melted chocolate and mix.
 I like to mix this right away so that the coconut oil doesn’t harden when it is mixed with the cold egg.